 There’s been a huge movement towards lighter colors.
 There are several reasons for this: Traditionally, lighter colors make rooms feel bigger.
 Lately, the world can feel like a pretty dark place at times and people want their homes to be a place to escape and find refuge, where they can go and feel restored.
 So, we see a movement towards lighter, brighter, refreshing colors.

-We’re choosing a white color.
-Surprisingly there’s a lot of options, we’re actually choosing an un-color.
-When brightening a room you want to steer clear from the bright whites as they tend to make a room feel icy, cold, and clinical.
-We chose a un-color called Vintage Linen.
+We’re going with a shade of white—surprisingly, there are a lot of options out there.
+When brightening a room, you want to steer clear from the bright whites as they tend to make a room feel icy, cold, and clinical.
+We chose a shade called vintage linen.

 Use a Fan Deck

 First, let’s go over how to properly use a fan deck:

 - Hold the color up against the wall.

 - Compare the color to the trim.
 Don't compare the new color to the existing color of the wall.

 There are three key places you'll want to check your paint swatch in that will tell you how your color responds to different light sources (but the more light sources you can test against, the more confidence you'll have when picking up the roller):